-All products and programs I recommend on this page are either things that I use personally or that I sincerely believe in, support and that are in line with my philosophy.
+All products and programs I recommend on this page are either used personally by me or offerings that I sincerely believe in, support and are in line with my philosophy.
 These are also tools that promote health and wellbeing.

 It is important to me to be completely honest, authentic and transparent.
 So, full disclosure, some of these links are affiliate links.
 What does that mean?
 If you decide to go and make a purchase through a link on this page, I receive a commission.
 None of this costs you any extra, and usually there is also a discount code to use with these links that saves you money off your total order.

 Running this website and my podcast with free content, plus working behind the scenes does involve a fair amount of cost that comes out of pocket.
 Therefore, supporting and promoting products and services that I love and believe can be helpful for many people, is a way for me to be able to continue to do the things I do, to keep the lights on and bring you the best content and value possible.

 If you’d like to support me in this endeavour at no extra cost to you, feel free to use these links at your discretion if you find something that would benefit you.
 Your support is deeply appreciated and I gratefully thank you in advance.

 Why am I an affiliate for two companies that appear to be similar/competition?

 Well it’s simple.
 I have been using their mushroom products for years and both companies are incredibly ethical, transparent and trustworthy, sourcing the best quality possible.
 This speaks for itself when you try them.
 I believe there is room for both these companies to offer their unique flavour to this space, and besides, the more awareness and accessibility there is for these amazing medicinal foods, the better for all.